alexjeffburke/jest-unexpected/README.md

 ## Browser

 Unexpected has full browser support which is inherited by Jest-Unexpected.
-The library fuly executes in the browser, and demonstration of this is available in the `examples` folder or interactively by checking out this repository and executing:
+The library fully executes in the browser, and a demonstration of this is available in the `examples` folder or interactively by checking out this repository and executing: